Delta Docs

 node = node_net.node_list[0]

-node.setMuscle(0, muscle) # Assign the muscle to the Node at port 0
+node.setMuscle(0, muscle) # Physically connects the virtual muscle to the board

 # Move the Muscle